RahanBenabid/RahanBenabid/README.md

 <h2 align="center">Hi!
 I'm Rahan</h2>

 <p align="left">I'm a recent graduate with a Bachelor's degree in Computer Science.
 I specialize in backend development and have hands-on experience working with web technologies like Node.js and Swift Vapor.
-I've also developed collaborative projects like an E-learning platform and a companion iOS app for a backend system.
+I've also developed collaborative projects like an E-learning platform and a companion iOS app for a backend system, and the backend system in question (in Swift).
 I'm hooked to continue growing my skills and apply my knowledge to impactful projects!</p>

 ###